Archaeological site of Cabeço do Vouga: Architecture

 The site is situated in a rural landscape, located between the hilltops of Cabeço Redondo and Cabeço da Mina, extending along a great expanse covered by forest and wild brush.
 Nearby are two chapels erected during the Christian period, dedicated to the Holy Spirit (Divino Espírito Santo) and Our Lady of Victory (Nossa Senhora da Vitória).

 The platform is an artificial construction, walled in a rectangular plan, from limited excavations.
 The more relevant walls are 3.3 m high, 41 m long and 0.60 m wide.
 On the eastern end, there is evidence of reinforcement, with a rectangular counter-wall, of dual pilasters, that includes four circular buildings.

 The fortified site was constructed sometime in the region's Iron Age (confirmed from the circular pattern of its construction), and was reused during the Roman period, as part of their geostrategic policy of reusing pre-existing local sites.
 Investigations of the site permit a distinction of the complex defensive systems, formed by lines of walls and interior rectangular structures covering 4 hectares.
 The Roman presence is represented by characteristic materials used in its reconstruction, including ceramics and amphorae.

+From 2010 onwards, the Águeda municipality abandoned the site.